Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Study of Other Solar Systems.md

 ### Planetary Migration
 - Young planet's motion can create waves in a planet-forming disk
-- Models show that matter in these waves can tug
+- Models show that matter in these waves can tug on planet, causing its orbit to migrate inward

+### Gravitational Encounters + Resonances
+- Close gravitational encounters between two massive planets can eject one planet while flinging the other into a highly elliptical orbit
+- Multip